idongCodes/idongessien/README.md

 ## 👋 So, get a load of this...
 > ![profile image][profile-img]
-#### I'm going to talk about myself in third person (I can't decide whether I prefer TPP or FPP in COD Mobile btw 🤔).
-But anyway, this handsome fellas name is Idongesit Essien, pronounced ee-dung-eh-sit eh-syen, Idong (ee-dung) for short - TNTFIU 😅.
+#### ```I'm going to talk about myself in third person, (I can't decide whether I prefer TPP or FPP in COD Mobile btw 🤔).
+But anyway, see this guy?
+This handsome fella's name is Idongesit Essien, pronounced ee-dung-eh-sit eh-syen, Idong (ee-dung) for short - TNTFIU 😅.
+He was born to Nigerian 🇳🇬 parents - beautiful parents, very hardworkers, God bless 'em.
+Long story short, I'm here now.
+Myspace introduced me to `coding 👨‍💻`, peaked an interest but I didn't pursue it, practically forgot about it.
+Went to school```

 <!--
 **idongessien/idongessien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.